 Parish Councillors serve a four year term.
 People on the electoral role can be co-opted on to the Parish Council if there are insufficient candidates at an election for all the seats to be filled or if a vacancy occurs during a four-year term.
-The Parish Council has signed up to the North Lincolnshire Councils’ Code Of Conduct, all Parish Councillors sign up to it and it can be accessed here.
+The Parish Council has signed up to the North Lincolnshire Councils’ Code Of Conduct, all Parish Councillors sign up to it by default.

 The Parish Council’s main roles are to ensure that the delivery of services to meet local needs is maintained (and ideally enhanced) and that the quality of life in the community and the environment of the Parish are improved.
 While the Council performs a limited range of tasks at its own hand, these two main roles are exercised principally through advocacy with a number of local and regional organisations.
 To operate effectively, the Parish Council requires a small annual income and this is obtainable through an annual levy on each household known as the ‘Precept’¹.
-Details of other Parish Council powers and duties can be found here.
+Follow this link for Details of other Parish Council powers and duties.

 Listening to everyone’s concerns, needs and aspirations and having effective communication, within and beyond the Parish, goes to the heart of the Parish Council’s work.
 If we can get this right, we shall be well placed to represent Flixborough effectively in discussions and negotiations with other organisations, for example our MP, other service providers and neighbouring Parish Councils.
 The Parish Council, therefore, very much welcomes questions, opinions or concerns from parishioners and values their presence at its monthly Parish Council meetings.